ErizDotDev/LearningNotes/dotnet-core-development/csharp/fundamentals/fundamentals.md

 ## Type system

+- Alternatives to `DateTime` and `TimeSpan` classes are the structs `DateOnly` and `TimeOnly` which are already available in the latest version of .NET.
+- Use `BigInteger` to handle huge numeric values without thinking of upper and lower bound limits.
+	- Use static methods or your regular arithmetic operators under this type to be able to manipulate or perform operations to these numeric values that cannot be hosted inside normal intrinsic types like `int` and `long`

 ### **Type Conversions**

 - _Implicit conversion_ - an example of this is when you want to convert int to long (small to large numeric value)